Heinrich Heine University Düsseldorf: Business Administration and Economics

 The Oeconomicum is home to the Faculty of Business Administration and Economics.

 One of HHU's smaller faculties, the Faculty of Business Administration and Economics, attracted about 1,100 students in the winter semester 2011/12.
-The faculty is housed in the futuristic Oeconomicum building and offers Business Administration (BSc and MSc), Economics (BSc and MSc) and Business Chemistry (BSc and MSc, in cooperation with the Faculty of Mathematics and Natural Sciences).
+The faculty is housed in the futuristic Oeconomicum building and offers Business Administration (BSc and MSc), Economics (BSc and MSc), and Business Chemistry (BSc and MSc, in cooperation with the Faculty of Mathematics and Natural Sciences).

-Further education is provided by the Düsseldorf Business School (DBS), which offers MBA-Programmes against a tuition fee.
-Examples are General Management MBAs (in German as well as in English) and Health Management (in cooperation with the Health Care Academy Düsseldorf).
+Further education is provided by the Düsseldorf Business School (DBS), which offers MBA programmes for a tuition fee.
+Examples include General Management MBAs (in German and English) and Health Management (in cooperation with the Health Care Academy Düsseldorf).

 A major research hub in economics is competition economics, funded through the DFG ANR Project and centred in the Düsseldorf Institute for Competition Economics (DICE).
-Business studies focus on finance, accounting, management and marketing.
+Business studies focus on finance, accounting, management, and marketing.

 Law

 Building of the Faculty of Law: the Juridicum.

-The Faculty of Law offers practically oriented courses for the state examination in law through cooperation with various local institutions (e.g. courts such as the Appeal Court, District Court and Fiscal Court).
+The Faculty of Law offers practice-oriented courses for the state examination in law in cooperation with various local institutions (e.g., courts such as the Appeal Court, District Court, and Fiscal Court).

-Beyond that, a specialty is a German-French course of law studies organized together with the University of Cergy-Pontoise near Paris which annually gives 15 German and 15 French law students the possibility to study both legal systems since 2005.
+Beyond that, a specialty is a German-French law course organized in collaboration with the University of Cergy-Pontoise near Paris, which has, since 2005, annually admitted 15 German and 15 French law students to study both legal systems.
 Graduates of this three year law course are awarded the German legal "Zwischenprüfung" (German LL.B. equivalent) as well as the French "licence mention droit" (French LL.B. equivalent).
 Since 2008, the universities offer a subsequent two-year course whose participants specialize in business, labor as well as employment law and graduate with the French "Master 2 mention droit de l'entreprise" (French J.D. equivalent).
 Subsequently, they are also eligible for the German state examination in law (German J.D. equivalent) and for an admission exam with a French attorney's law school (École de formation de barreau – EFB).

 Another speciality is an extra-curricular qualification in Anglo-American law.

-Further education is provided by Düsseldorf Law School (DLS), which offers postgraduate masters in the protection of commercial rights, information rights and medical rights against a tuition fee.
+Further education is provided by Düsseldorf Law School (DLS), which offers postgraduate master's programs in the protection of commercial, information, and medical rights for a tuition fee.

 Research focuses on commercial law, European law and international law.
 Hubs are the Centre for Information and Technology Law (ZfI), the Centre for Medical Law (IMR), the Insurance Law Institute, and the Institute of German and International Party Law and Party Research (PRuF).